THE FAMILIES FIRST CORONAVIRUS RESPONSE ACT - EMPLOYER RESPONSIBILITY & HOW A BUSINESS CPA CAN HELP

 Employers will receive dollar-for-dollar reimbursement through tax credits for all qualifying wages paid under the FFCRA.
 In addition to wages, tax credits also apply to company costs incurred maintaining an employees’ health insurance during FFCRA qualified leave.

 To take immediate advantage of the paid leave credits, businesses can retain and access funds that they would otherwise pay to the IRS in payroll taxes.
 If those amounts are not sufficient to cover the cost of paid leave, employers can seek an expedited advance from the IRS by submitting a streamlined claim form.
+You can contact a business CPA to learn about further actions to take.

 Under the FFCRA, an employee qualifies for expanded family and medical leave if the employee is unable to work (or unable to telework) because the employee: